julelang/manual/src/std/jule-mod.md

 ```jule
 fn IsName(name: str): bool
 ```
 Reports whether the name is valid to become module name\.
+It does not checks for reserved names\.

 ## ID
 ```jule